merge/remote2local/README.md

 # rsync backup solution
 This is an rsync-based backup solution for a large, remote directory tree.

-* incremental backup using hardlinks: `--link-dest` pointing to the last backup
-* Recognize renamings: The second `--fuzzy` option should compare a source file to all of `--link-dest`. `--delete-delay` or `--delete-after` is needed when using `--fuzzy`.
+## features
+* history is preserved: incremental (daily) backups (using hardlinks)
+* fast over slow connections (compression; recognize moved files at the remote source)
+* robust error handling (interrupted connection or user errors)

 ## how to install
-TODO download release
+download a release tarball

 	tar -xf <tarball>
 	sudo make install